wolfpld/usenetarchive/README.md

 - kill-duplicates --- Removes duplicate messages.
 It is relatively rare, but data sets from even a single NNTP server may contain the same message twice.
 - extract-msgid --- Extracts unique identifier of each message and builds reference table for fast access to any message through its ID.
+- extract-msgmeta --- Extracts "From" and "Subject" fields, as a quick reference for archive browsers.
 - merge-raw --- Merges two imported data sets into one.
 Does not duplicate messages.
 - utf8ize --- Converts messages to a common character encoding, UTF-8.
+- connectivity --- Calculate connectivity graph of messages.
+Also parses "Date" field, as it's required for chronological sorting.
 - repack-zstd --- Builds a common dictionary for all messages and recompresses them to a zstd meta+payload+dict database.

 ### Data Access